brown9804/Cloud-DevOps-Overview/Cloud/1-terraform/lab6/README.md

-# Installing Terraform and Working with Terraform Providers
+# Deploy Azure VNETs and Subnets with Terraform
 ----------

 Costa Rica